surebot/Eventline/docs/3-actions.md

 Additionally since async actions have more control over flow of our route we can simply return `Rx.observable.empty()` to say that there wasn't an error but the route shouldn't do anything further although we don't reccomend it.

+## Generator Functions

+Eventline also supports the use of generator functions instead of Rx.js for those using ES5.

+You can use the `yield` o carry on with the next action or you can yield multiple times with another action you want to execute and Eventline will execute them in the same order.

+Eventline will always use the latest result yielded by your generator but its reccomended you only call it once for better performance.

+## Grouped Actions

+Eventline also allows actions to return an array of actions for eventline to execute in the same order.

 ## Built In Actions